JonathanMosa/Dino-lution/README.md

 # Dino-lution
 Dino-lution is a domain-specific language for simulating and interacting with virtual dinosaurs.
+Programs start by declaring named dinos with traits like species, color, strength, and food.
+Time is indicated through a 'tick' statement that decrease each dino’s food.
+The 'feed' actions can restore this food and boost the strenght trait.
+You can mutate traits directly using mutate statement or breed pairs of dinos to inherit and combine parental alleles into a new child.

 In this repository is:
 * dinolution.tx: The TextX grammar defining the language syntax.
 * dinolution_interpreter.py: The python interpreter that parses and executes the .dino programs.
 * Example ".dino" programs that show off features like loops, feeding, mutation, and breeding.